undergrad-partner-school

 Non-Need Based

-212 students, including freshmen, were awarded institutional non-need-based financial aid at this school in 2025.
+212 students, including freshmen, were awarded institutional non-need-based scholarship or grant aid at this institution in 2025.
 Institutional help in the form of non-need-based scholarships or grants was given to 24 full-time freshmen.
 Federal non-need-based scholarships and grants totaled $2,963,657 for students at this institution, while state aid came to $65,406.
-The total amount of institutional scholarships and awards that were not based on financial need was $11,258,178.
+The total amount of non-need-based institutional scholarships/grants was $11,258,178.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $502,253 USD.

 Faculty